Keeping Scary Products Out Of Your Home

 Finding out that you and your family have been using a potentially dangerous product, perhaps for years, can be quite a shock.

-Here are a few simple, practical steps to minimize your risks:
+Here are a few simple, practical steps from our South Bend defective product attorneys to minimize your risks:

 - Use common sense: if you think something looks dangerous, leave it out of your home.
 If you have small children, avoid toys that look flimsy, and could break into smaller parts.
 If a product has poorly-written packaging, or comes with too many warning labels, ask yourself if you really need it before you start using it.